|Shotokan and its History

 master until his passing in 1957.

-Karate is a highly dynamic physical art that balances the
+Karate is a highly dynamic physical art that balances

-through mental discipline.
-It provided excellent exercise
+provided through mental discipline.
+It provided

-while developing coordination, agility and self
+excellent exercise while developing coordination,

-principles of self-improvement through diligent training
+strictly to the principles of self-improvement through

 Classes are designed for students at all levels.
 Special